mrcbax/honeyup/README.md

 ### Notes

 Be sure to check up on the `uploaded_files` folder often to be sure you aren't hosting somebody's malware.

+Also if you are using Docker, please be sure to change `/path/to/uploaded_files` in the docker-compose.yml before building.